yharnamwalker/todo/README.md

 When you have completed your changes, please submit a pull-request.

 # Getting started
-Clone this repository and use the steps detailed below:
+Fork this repository and use the steps detailed below:

 ### To run the back-end WebAPI
 `cd .\api\src\Todo.Api\`